sethstenzel/simple-folder-launcher/README.md

 6. Build with `Convert .PY to .EXE`
 7. Once build place the exe wherever you choose.
 8. Right-click and choose pin to taskbar.

+## Notes
+If you are ok with not having a single exe and having a companion folder, then you can choose the directory option instead of single file.
+This will speed up execution if the slight delay bothers you.
+With a single file, there is a second delay while the file is unpacked to a temporary directory.